-Music Materials A introduces students to the basic materials of tonal music through the study of notation, reading skills, aural skills and diatonic harmony.
-Students will develop fluency in notation and principles of pitch and rhythmic organisation, through reading and written exercises.
-Aural and sight-reading skills will be developed based on the written materials studied, to emphasise the immediate correlation between written notation and aural awareness.
-Students will participate in an aural choir project during the semester.
+Music Materials 1 introduces students to the materials of tonal music through the study of diatonic harmony, reading skills and aural skills.
+Students will develop fluency in notation and principles of pitch and rhythmic organisation through reading and written exercises.
+The study of musical forms will be introduced through analysis of works in the literature.
+Students will develop an understanding of the correlation between written notation and aural awareness, through exercises in sight‐reading, dictation and identification of musical elements.

 |Unit name||Music Materials 1|